-The ahem, dessert, is mainly a mixture of a soft cheese like cottage cheese, cream cheese, ricotta, or neufchatel.
-There's usually sour cream or heavy cream.
-The cheese is blended with eggs and sugar.
-The cheese mixture s is usually poured into a pie pan or springform pan.
-Although cheesecakes are typically made with a graham cracker crust crust or crushed Oreos usually makes the bottom and side crust.
-But some prefer their cheesecake with no crust at all.
-But it's not unheard of to use a pastry shell instead.
-Cheesecake may be baked or referred to as a no bake style of cheesecake to set.
+The dessert is mainly a mixture of a soft cheeses like cottage cheese, cream cheese, ricotta, or neufchatel plus sour cream or heavy cream.
+The cheese is blended with eggs and sugar before being poured into a crust-filled pie pan or springform pan.
+Although cheesecakes are typically made with a graham cracker crust, you can actually use any crushed cookie or wafer--even Oreos!
+As some prefer their cheesecake with no crust at all, it's not unheard of to use a pastry shell instead.
+Cheesecake are typically baked to allow the cheese to set, but there are also no bake styles of cheesecakes

 Cheesecake may be sweetened with vanilla extract, cinnamon, lemon, chocolate, pumpkin, or even peanut butter flavors.
-The top of the "dessert" might be topped with fruit, whipped cream, pecans, almonds, or walnuts, cookies, fruit sauce, chocolate syrup, or really anything that sounds good to the lucky cheesecake eater.
+The top of this dessert might be topped with fruit, whipped cream, pecans, almonds, or walnuts, cookies, fruit sauce, chocolate syrup, or really anything that sounds good to the lucky cheesecake eater.

 The culinary classification of modern cheesecake is not still not a concrete answer.
-(This is getting frustrating!!)
-It's not classified as an actual "cake", despite the name.
+It's not classified as an actual "cake," despite the name.
 Some say it's a torte because of the eggs which are the only leavening agent.
 Others shout "custard pie!" based on the overall structure, with the separate crust, the soft filling, and because it's easily made without flour.
 And then we still have the flan crowd and the non-committal group who firmly believe cheesecake is its "own thing."
 In fact, according to the Food Lover's Companion, cheesecake is more of a catch-all term to describe "a lucious, rich dessert," because "the texture of any cheesecake can vary widely."

 According to Wikipedia, the name "cheesecake" has been used only since the 15th century and the cheesecake did not evolve into its modern form until somewhere around the 18th century.
 Europeans began removing yeast and adding beaten eggs to the cheesecake instead.
 Early 19th-century cheesecake recipes were made with cheese curd and butter.
 And listen to these classy flavor options...currants, brandy, raisin wine, nutmeg and orange flower water!
 We are like heathens with our Oreos and Snickerdoodles.